onecodex/taxonomy-time-machine/README.md

 Instead of storing every version of the taxonomy table in its entirety, only _differences_ between version `n` and `n+1` are stored for every version of the taxonomy database loaded.
-This allows for massive space savings: () while providing a data structure for which writing useful queries is still straightforward.
+This allows for massive (98.4%) space savings while providing a data structure for which writing useful queries is still straightforward.